backupbrew/switchbrew/USB services.md

 ## CreateInterfaceAvailableEvent

 Takes an input u8 and returns an output handle.
+The input value must be 0..2.
+This is used as an index in a table.

 Value 0: when signaled, this indicates that the user-process should use [\#QueryAvailableInterfaces](#QueryAvailableInterfaces "wikilink") and